 Getting a handle on this data can help you streamline the process by identifying and improving the key areas that need it.

 Make sure that both the technical and general customer support are high quality.
 Ask for information about response times, including SLAs, methods of complaint resolution, and the type of support resource that is available (e.g. online help resources, customer helpdesk, instant message facilities).

 It’s imperative that the HR software you choose is in tune with your current business needs, including its size, your budget, the type of features that you will find most valuable, etc. However, you should also take the time to look ahead and make a calculated assessment of what your needs could be in the future.
 If you choose software that has the scale and functionality to grow with your business, it will save you a lot of time, inconvenience, and money switching platforms at a later date.

 Deciding to invest in new HR software is only the beginning.
 As you navigate the market for the system that is right for you, don’t be afraid to ask difficult questions, request free demonstrations, or dig deeper into the areas covered above to ensure that you invest in a program that has no hidden surprises and matches your organization’s needs.

 An HR automation software with pre-built apps for almost every popular HR process.
 Leave requests, timesheet tracking, performance appraisals, onboarding, offboarding, expense claims, etc., are all ready to go.
-Best of all, if you need any of these to be customized to your organization’s requirement, or if you need an app built from scratch, you can build it yourself.
+Best of all, you can customize any of these apps to your organization’s requirements.